 See the recipe card for quantities.

-What makes this banana bread sugar free?
+What makes this banana bread diabetic friendly?

 Make it with coconut flour instead of almond flour